alephnode/alephnode/src/pages/05-treading-critical-rendering/index.md

 <div class="src-container"><span class="source"><i>source: MindNode illustration</span></div>
 </div>

-After all these processes are complete, the website is ready for your viewing pleasure!
+After all these steps are complete, the website is ready for your viewing pleasure!

 ### Performance - Up Next